 The original question is, why did I become a professor?
 So, was this a long tangent?
 Not at all, if you consider what I learned through this experience.
 Lives are changed with education.
-I escaped the low-income situation of my childhood, a narrowed perspective and have enjoyed an amazing career with so many opportunities to learn and to provide for my own family of five.
+I escaped the low-income situation of my childhood, a narrowed perspective, and have enjoyed an amazing career with so many opportunities to learn, see the world, and to provide for my own family of five.
 Recently my oldest was accepted at The University of Texas at Austin, Department of Chemical Engineering!
-I have broken free and raised the next generation.
+I have broken free and lifted the next generation.

 All it took was one conversation, one cold evening in Leduc, Canada to open my eyes to a whole new world of opportunity.
 In my mind, as a professor, my opportunity to participate in outreach and mentoring and to impact lives is multiplied.
 For example, I stood in front of 100 at-risk high school students recently to introduce engineering as an option.
 I heard first-hand that for many of those students I was the first engineer that they had met.
 Whenever I work with students, I remember that gas station.
 When I say, “What starts here, changes the world.”, I lived it, I know it.